 Over the past weekend the Ditchley Foundation has conducted at Ditchley Park a conference at which a select group of United States Senators and Congressmen met a number of British people of different parties and interests to study together the Future of Europe and the Atlantic Community.

 The discussions were entirely private and confidential, and participants spoke personally and frankly and not in any representative or official capacity.
-No attempt was mad e to reach a consensus of opinion, let alone conclusions The Provost of Ditchley summarised the meeting as follows.
+No attempt was mad e to reach a consensus of opinion, let alone conclusions.

 The Conference considered first the economic and then the political and strategic aspects of these problems.
 On the economic side, debate inevitably focussed on the possibility of a British entry into the European Economic Community.
 Divergent opinions on this were evident, though it was emphasised that both the British Government and the other main parties were committed to an attempted approach to the Common Market and that American opinion generally wished well to this attempt.
 The American as well as the British members recognised the far reaching implications, both for Britain herself and for other nations, among them the developing countries of the Commonwealth.
 Interest both hopeful and sceptical was expressed in the project of an Atlantic free trade area.
 On both sides the view was strongly expressed that whatever Britain’s course might prove to be she should not forsake her destiny as an oceanic power, with interests and responsibilities outside the continent to which she geographically belongs, though that destiny might be fulfilled as part of a European community.